QUOTES-Russia invades Ukraine: Political, military leaders' reactions | Politics

 TURKISH FOREIGN MINISTRY "This attack is a grave violation of international law and poses a serious threat to the security of our region and the world.

 "We call on the Russian Federation to immediately end this unjust and unlawful act."
-GERMAN ARMY CHIEF LIEUTENANT GENERAL ALFONS MAIS

-"In my 41th year of peace-time service, I would not have thought that I would have to experience a war.
-"And the Bundeswehr, the army which I have the honour to command, is standing there more or less empty-handed.
-The options we can offer the government in support of the (NATO)alliance are extremely limited...

-"We have all seen it coming but were not able to get through with our arguments to draw the consequences after (Russia's) annexation of Crimea.
-This does not feel good.
-I am fed up with it."
+HUNGARIAN PRIME MINISTER VIKTOR ORBAN

+"With our EU and NATO allies, we condemn Russia's military attack."
 PORTUGUESE PRIME MINISTER ANTONIO COSTA

 "The answer to this crisis should be a diplomatic solution...
 NATO will not intervene or act in Ukraine.
 "Ukrainian citizens who have family, friends and acquaintances here are welcome in Portugal."